gouravkhator/stran/README.md

 ## System Design and Architecture

-From React Native App, user will login.
+From Client side, user will login.
 User's login will be saved and an address will be provided to him by the ethereum network.
 This address will go to the smart contract code and registerUser will be called.
 User should keep the address with him, else his account will not be retrievable.

 Now, when he gets to the main page, he sees his already added friends (if any).
 Also, he sees a call to stranger button.